Twin Cities, Gemini

 “Regardless of whether or not you think I will believe it, if you think that there is any possibility that this will have any significant impact, you will tell me,” Werner ordered.
 After a beat, he sat down beside the man.
 He hadn’t thought it a strange action but given Stein’s stiffening, he realized it was out-of-character for himself.

-Stein stared at him for another second before he nodded and rubbed his hand over his mouth.
+Stein stared at him for another second before nodding and rubbing his hand over his mouth.
 “Yes, sir.
 We were all at the Pollux Corona.
 A bar just outside the Gamma District.
 The colonel and I stayed later than everyone else.
 I would’ve stayed even longer but the colonel threatened to make me pay for the tab.
 He was joking but I left anyway ‘cause all the cute girls were already gone.”

 Werner needed Stein to get to the point but given the man’s nerves, Werner allowed the rambling to continue.